-The assessment results are shared fully with parents, and are used to plan the intervention program for the student.
+The assessment results are shared fully with parents and are used to plan the intervention program for the student.
 If the assessment indicates that our program is not appropriate for your child, we will attempt to recommend other programs or services better suited to your child’s needs.
 A reassessment generally takes place after 50 sessions.
 The results of the reassessment are used to determine if the student has reached the goal of grade appropriate reading and spelling ability.
 If further treatment is indicated, this would be recommended to parents for their consideration.

-This test assesses three components of phonological processing: phonological awareness, phonological memory and rapid naming.
+Comprehensive Test of Phonological Processing, (CTOPP-2): Assesses three components of phonological processing: phonological awareness, phonological memory and rapid naming.

-This test measures both the ability to sound out non-words quickly and accurately and the ability to recognize familiar words as sight words quickly and accurately.
-The student is asked to correctly read as many words (or non-words) as they can in 45 seconds.
-An example of a phonetically decodable non-word is “fet”.
+Test of Word Reading Efficiency, (TOWRE-2): Measures both the ability to sound out non-words quickly and accurately and the ability to recognize familiar words quickly and accurately.
+The student is asked to correctly read as many words, (or non-words) as they can in 45 seconds.
+An example of a phonetically decodable non-word is, “fet”.

-Assessment of Pre-Reading Skills
+Assessment of Pre-reading Skills

 It is possible to assess children as young as 5 to determine if their phonological awareness skills are developing normally.
 If there is a problem, timely intervention can help to develop these skills to lay the foundation for reading.
 Parents who request a pre-reading assessment have often observed warning signs in their child.
 Other parents have requested that their kindergarten-aged child be assessed because they have an older sibling with reading difficulties.
 If you have concerns, it is better to have your child assessed than to wait and see.
 The sooner problems are detected and treated, the better.